paul4156/beertruck/README.md

 Constance/Beers contains all types of beers and their required temperatures.
 Currently, it contains the initial 6 beers.
 But one can change.

 ## Assumptions
-* Temperature will only increase unless human intervention.
+* Temperature will only increase unless human intervention (ctrl + c).
-* Each container will start from the lowest temperature allowed to increase safety.
+* Each container starts from the lowest temperature allowed.

-## TODO
-* Testing

 ## Roadmap
+* v0.2 Improve package.json scripts
+* v0.3 Test coverage
+* v0.4 CI
-* 1.0 Web version
+* v1.0 Web interface using express
-* 2.0 Automatically optimise beer arrangement in containers
+* v2.0 Automatically optimise beer arrangement in containers